 The public entrance to the house is located at

 The Weltzheimer/Johnson House is open to the public the first Sunday of each month, from April through November.
 Hours are 12pm until 5pm.
-Presentations on the architecture and history of the house begin on the hour (12pm, 1pm, 2pm, 3pm, and 4pm) and are limited to 50 participants per hour.
+Presentations on the architecture and history of the house begin on the hour (12pm, 1pm, 2pm, 3pm, and 4pm).
 Advance registration is highly recommended and available through this link.

-Limited parking is available on the south side of Morgan Street (the golf course side) on open house days.
+Parking is restricted to the south side of Morgan Street (the golf course side) on open house days.
 The house is located at 534 Morgan Street and set back from the road.

 Click here for directions to the house from the Allen Memorial Art Museum and downtown Oberlin.
 Click here to download directions to the handicapped accessible entrance to the FLW House.

 The Weltzheimer/Johnson House at Oberlin College is a Frank Lloyd Wright Usonian House situated several blocks from campus.
 Designed in 1947 and completed in 1949, it is the first Usonian house in Ohio and one of the few in the nation open to the public.

 The Weltzheimer/Johnson House stands as another expression of Wright's answer to the demand for beautiful and affordable middle-class homes in the post WWII America.
 Pairing innovation with basic owner-builder construction materials and techniques, the concepts of organic architecture evolved into these Usonian characteristics: a flowing floor plan with distinct public and private wings; concrete, grid patterned, slab floor with radiant heat; flat roof and cantilevered carport; masonry fireplace mass; board and batten walls with simple built-in furniture; and tall glass walls and doors opening to the landscape.

 The Weltzheimer/Johnson House uses brick masonry and redwood and has several distinctive features, including the hundreds of balls forming the roof dentil ornamentation whose circular motif is echoed in the perforated boards of the clerestory, and the interior brick columns that separate the workspace from the living room.